-One of my favourite art therapy books for leading groups is "Art Therapy for Groups" by Marian Liebmann.
+One of my favourite books for leading expressive arts groups is "Art Therapy for Groups" by Marian Liebmann.
 Originally published in 1986 and revised in 2004, this book explains how to implement art exercises in group settings.
-Working with so many groups over the years, it is always amazing to me how different every group is.

-My first therapeutic art group consisted of middle aged adults with acquired brain injuries, and I referred to this book every week for two years.
-I have also led spontaneous painting weekends over the years with cognitively well adults and enjoyed using the ideas in this book.
+My first therapeutic art group consisted of middle-aged adults with acquired brain injuries, and I referred to this book every week for two years.

 Guided imagery and Visualization

 The following is excerpted from "Art Therapy for Groups" by Marian Liebmann.